CodeKalb/CodeKalb/README.md

 - 👋 Hi, I’m Marvin.
-- 👀 AI will not destroy earth, humanity will.
+- 👀 AI is not going to destroy earth, humanity is.
 Change my mind.